 8. Mercedes-Benz 300SL “Gullwing”, 195

-If there is a list of classic cars to be made – this stunning piece of art should never be left out.
+If there is a list of classic cars to be made, this stunning piece of art should be part of it.
 The Gullwing was the first commercial car to be made for the SL-Class, based on its predecessor of 1952 race car.
 This incredible piece of German machinery is somehow more powerful when it comes to performance thanks to the first ever consumer fuel-injection engine, introduced for a very first time in the 1954 New York Auto Show.

 7. Chevrolet Corvette Sting Ray, 196

 A must to mention, this incredible muscle car – desired by many and owned by few.
-A classic car with flawless aerodynamic design and a powerful V8 engine underneath, all wrapped up with 304bhp capacity (which is the horse power of the engine alone, before losing any of it by going through the transmission and other elements) and a roar to be afraid of.
+A classic car with flawless aerodynamic design and a powerful V8 engine underneath, all wrapped up with 304bhp capacity and a roar to be afraid of.
 This iconic American Car has a 4 speed manual transmission with a rear wheel drive, just to make it a little more fun on those drifts.
 All in all, if fuel consumption is important to you, then maybe you should reconsider going for this car.

 6. Chevrolet Camaro SS, 1968